sensu/sensu-docs/content/sensu-go/5.10/api/users.md

 #### EXAMPLE {#usersuserreinstate-put-example}

-In the following example, an HTTP PUT request is submitted to the `/users/:user/reinstate` API to enable the disabled user `alice`, resulting in a 200 (OK) HTTP response code.
+In the following example, an HTTP PUT request is submitted to the `/users/:user/reinstate` API to enable the disabled user `alice`, resulting in a 204 (No Content) HTTP response code.

 {{< highlight shell >}}
 curl -X PUT \